 Women travelers can come alone to Venice and do not need to worry about their safety at all.
 Venice is a safe city when it comes to female travelers.
 However, they need to be cautious even though the risk is low.

 So...
 How Safe Is Venice Really?

-- Airports - There are many international airports that can be used when coming to Italy, and those are in Rome, Milan, Bologna, Turin, Naples, Pisa and Venice.
+Many international airports can be used when coming to Italy, and those are in Rome, Milan, Bologna, Turin, Naples, Pisa and Venice.
 Venice is served by three airports: San Nicolo Airport on Lido, Treviso Airport, which is 25km from the city and Venice Marco Polo, which is the closest commercial airport.

-- Travel Insurance - A travel insurance policy is necessary wherever you go and you should pay attention whether it covers not only medical problems, but also theft and loss of personal items.
+A travel insurance policy is necessary wherever you go and you should pay attention to whether it covers not only medical problems but also theft and loss of personal items.